1 Corinthians 15:50-53

 The resurrection transforms mortal bodies into immortal life fit for God’s kingdom.

-50 Now I say this, brothers, that flesh and blood can’t inherit God’s Kingdom; neither does the perishable inherit imperishable.
+50 Now I declare to you, brothers, that flesh and blood cannot inherit the kingdom of God, nor does the perishable inherit the imperishable.

-52 in a moment, in the twinkling of an eye, at the last trumpet.
-For the trumpet will sound and the dead will be raised incorruptible, and we will be changed.
+52 in an instant, in the twinkling of an eye, at the last trumpet.
+For the trumpet will sound, the dead will be raised imperishable, and we will be changed.

-53 For this perishable body must become imperishable, and this mortal must put on immortality.
+53 For the perishable must be clothed with the imperishable, and the mortal with immortality.

 The resurrection transforms mortal bodies into immortal life fit for God’s kingdom.